Services to the community - Social Security and Welfare

 1. Numbers in this table have been rounded.

-2. 2012-13 and 2013-14 numbers have been updated to include abridged claims to reflect the total number of Newstart Allowance, Parenting Payment, Youth Allowance and Austudy claims handled.
-Abridged claims are a shortened version of a claim used when a person who had recently lost qualification for a payment reapplies.
+2. Numbers include abridged claims to reflect the total number of Newstart Allowance, Parenting Payment, Youth Allowance and Austudy claims handled.
+An abridged claim is a shortened version of a claim used when a person who had recently lost qualification for a payment reapplies.

-Family Tax Benefit (FTB)—assists families with the day-to-day cost of raising children.
-FTB has two parts-FTB Part A and FTB Part B. Both payments are income tested and the amount paid is based on a family’s individual circumstances.
+Family Tax Benefit (FTB)-assists families with the day-to-day cost of raising children.
+FTB has 2 parts - FTB Part A which is a per-child payment and FTB Part B which is a per-family payment.
+Both payments are income tested and the amount paid is based on a family’s individual circumstances.

-Child Care—Child Care Benefit assists with child care fees.
-Child Care Rebate assists with out-of-pocket expenses for child care, and Jobs, Education and Training Child Care Fee Assistance assists eligible parents to enter or re-enter the workforce.
+Child Care-Child Care Benefit assists with child care fees.
+Child Care Rebate assists with out‑of‑pocket expenses for child care.
+Jobs, Education and Training Child Care Fee Assistance supports eligible parents to enter or re-enter the workforce.

-Paid Parental Leave Scheme—comprises two income-tested and work-tested payments for eligible parents to take time off work to care for a new baby or recently adopted child.
-The two payments are Parental Leave Pay and Dad and Partner Pay.
+Paid Parental Leave Scheme-comprises 2 income-tested and work-tested payments for eligible parents to take time off work to care for a new baby or recently adopted child.
+The 2 payments are Parental Leave Pay and Dad and Partner Pay.

-Parenting Payment—is an income support payment for parents or guardians to help with the cost of raising children.
-Parenting Payment customers must be single and care for at least one child aged under eight years, or partnered and care for at least one child aged under six years.
+Parenting Payment-is an income support payment for parents or guardians to help with the cost of raising children.
+Parenting Payment customers must be single and care for at least 1 child aged under 8 years, or partnered and care for at least 1 child aged under 6 years.

 Parenting Payment customers need to meet income and assets tests (including a partner’s income and assets if partnered), meet residency requirements, and meet participation requirements if needed.

-Schoolkids Bonus—is paid in January and July each year.
-Families receive up to $422 per year for each primary school child and up to $842 per year for each secondary school child.
-From 1 January 2015 an income test has applied.
-Schoolkids Bonus is being phased out.
-The final instalment of the payment will be paid in July 2016.
+Schoolkids Bonus-is paid in January and July each year.
+Families receive up to $430 per year for each primary school child and up to $856 per year for each secondary school child.
+From 1 January 2015 an income test was applied.
+Schoolkids Bonus is being phased out, and the final instalment of the payment was paid in July 2016.

 Helping Young Parents and Supporting Jobless Families

-The Helping Young Parents programme helps young parents aged 19 years or younger to create a positive future for themselves and their children.
-It supports parents to undertake education or training leading to a Year 12 or equivalent qualification.
+The Helping Young Parents trial helped young parents aged 19 years or younger to create a positive future for themselves and their children.

-The Supporting Jobless Families trial focuses on preparing parents to return to work when their youngest child reaches school-age, and helps parents to ensure their children are ready to start school.
+The Supporting Jobless Families trial focused on preparing parents to return to work when their youngest child reached school-age, and helped parents to ensure their children were ready to start school.